 Quaint, romantic, and idyllic beachside setting.
 The arched entrance of bamboo poles leading to a lobby of swinging chairs and goldfish ponds sets the scene and tone superbly.
-Only offering 26 villas facing the gardens or right on the beach, the self-described ‘Moroccan’ design is not evident – but who cares.
-The Garden Villas are beautiful and feature plenty of windows, a huge L-shaped sofa at entrance level and a bedroom 2 steps up and lined with Thai arts and crafts.
-The Deluxe Villas are semi-detached and more modern, while those on the beach are more compact but otherwise faultless.
-At the end of a cove, and alongside a creek, the beach is small but very private, with hammocks swinging, palms swaying, and no jet-skis.
+26 villas face the gardens or right on the beach; the Garden Villas are beautiful and feature plenty of windows, a huge L-shaped sofa at entrance level and a bedroom 2 steps up and lined with Thai arts and crafts.
+Deluxe Villas are semi-detached and more modern, while those on the beach are more compact but otherwise faultless.
+At the end of a cove, and alongside a creek, the beach is small but very private, with swinging hammocks and swaying palms.
 Other attractions include a yoga area, games room, and library, all in thatched huts.
 A few other hotel restaurants are within a brief walk but central Bophut is a good 15-minute walk along the beach.

 Koh Samui Hotels with Private Pools